waimea-arcollier/200dtd-workout-tracking-project/README.md

 This website allows the user to update, log, and track workouts.

 - Display of workouts
-- Feature 2 here
+- Graph of reps progression for each workout
-- Feature 3 here
+- Instructions for each workout
 - Feature 4 here
 - Feature 5 here